What is a Google Forwarding Number?

 Call extensions, one of many “ad extensions” that you can append to your ads, will list a number next to your ad for potential customers to call.
 If you’re on mobile, it’ll even allow you to “click-to-call” the phone number connecting you directly with the business.

-Google forwarding numbers are a required part of running call extensions if you’re looking to track these calls in AdWords as conversions.
-You can also track calls with Google Analytics or an integration with Google AdWords, but with either you lose the ability to differentiate between calls made from call extensions and calls made from your website.
+Google forwarding numbers are a required part of running call extensions if you’re looking to track these calls in Ads as conversions.
+You can also track calls with Google Analytics or an integration with Google Ads, but with either you lose the ability to differentiate between calls made from call extensions and calls made from your website.

 When using a Google forwarding number as a call extension or for website call conversion tracking, each time your number appears, Google will assign you a different Google forwarding number, allowing you to track which specific keyword was searched when the prospect clicked your ad.
 With website call conversion tracking these different numbers allow you to differentiate between site visitors and track which source they came from (organic, paid, etc.).
 This means you won’t know the actual number that’s appearing in your ad or on your website.